inakikani/simple-observable-state/README.md

 - ignoreUndefinedFromSource?: boolean

 #### **observableState.path(path: string | string[])**
-Returns a new ObservableState derived from the source `observableState`.
+Returns a new observableState derived from the source `observableState`.
+The new osbservableState emits the value found at `path` in the source observableState.
-`path` accepts dot notation in a string or an array of strings :
+`path` accepts dot notation string or an array of strings :
 ```javascript
 const state$ = new ObservableState({deep: {value:'hello world'}})
 const value$ = state$.path('deep.value')